 d.
-SDO must also provide street address of spill, GPS coordinates (lat and long of spill), spill destination, usually storm drain (or creek/arroyo).
+Responding personnel or SDO must also provide street address of spill, GPS coordinates (lat and long of spill), spill destination, usually storm drain (or creek/arroyo).
 If the spill clearly stops short of the storm drain, like on shoulder of road, FS Staff should get a digital picture showing that the spill clearly "ends" for historical proof.
-If sewage spill is private, LWD practice is to Vactor until plumber comes (make sure a plumber is called out) - same documentation.
+If sewage spill is from a private lateral, LWD practice is to Vactor until plumber comes (make sure a plumber is called out) - same documentation.